By Paula Parker

-Yanui Beach is one of the quieter more secluded beaches in Phuket.
+Yanui Beach is one of the more secluded beaches in Phuket..

 I would have to say that even though Yanui has become more popular over recent years it is still one of the more relaxing beaches to visit.

-During one of our most recent trips to Phuket we spent day after day at all our favorite beaches and also lots of time exploring the quieter more relaxing beaches around Phuket.
+During one of our most recent trips to Phuket we spent day after day at all our favorite beaches and also lots of time exploring the secluded and quieter beaches around Phuket.